Top 5 Roofing Trends for Commercial Buildings in Chicago, Illinois

 With Revived Exteriors, you can have it all!
 Call us, and let us do the work – we are your company for commercial roofing in Chicago.

-A man is working on the roof of a building, performing roof installation.
+A man is working on the roof of a building, performing commercial roof installation.

 Although TPO and PVC roofing membranes have some overlapping characteristics, are they really interchangeable?
 While they may look the same, you’ll be surprised to find there are more differences than similarities between the two.